 Hobby blogs belong to people who don’t want to bother about blogging professionally.
 This is precisely why these blogs end up having a small reach and are never optimized to make money.

 It’s important to note that there are cases of hobby blogs that end up gaining a following that, although small, is dedicated.
 This dedicated following might become a small source of extra income.
 However, when it happens, it’s always after many, many years, and there’s no guarantee it will happen to a hobby blog.

 On the other hand, if you want to be a professional blogger, the first thing to know is that starting a blog to make money will only be worth it if you choose a profitable niche.

 That is, you need to decide the topic of your blog before you even start it, according to your goal.
-If you don’t pick a niche wisely, based on market data, and just blog about the things you like and what happens in your life, randomly, your blog will never become profitable, because there’s no one on Google searching about your personal life or interests.
+If you don’t pick a niche wisely, based on industry data, and just blog about the things you like and what happens in your life randomly, your blog will never become profitable.
+That’s because there’s no one on Google searching about your personal life or interests.

 When you blog professionally, the list of things you must worry about includes:

 • Maintain a standard posting schedule (not just post when “you feel like it”)